 - the individual hasn’t already taken all of their benefits from the scheme.

-Further information about scheme pays can be found in our ‘Annual allowance – scheme pays’ FAQs.
+Further information about scheme pays can be found in our 'Scheme pays’ FAQs.

 What if the money purchase annual allowance applies as well as tapering?(Expand content) (Minimise content) (Content loading)

 Where someone is subject to the MPAA provisions because they have ‘flexibly accessed’ pension benefits since 6 April 2015, and they are also subject to the taper provisions, the taper is applied to their alternative annual allowance amount.
 The alternative annual allowance amount is the standard annual allowance less the MPAA.

-This means that where someone is subject to the maximum taper provisions, their alternative annual allowance for defined benefit pension savings will be £6,000 (that is, £10,000 less the MPAA, which is currently £4,000).
-They would also have the MPAA limit and would still be able to use carry forward for any unused defined benefit pension savings from the previous three years.
+This means that where someone is subject to the maximum taper provisions, their alternative annual allowance for defined benefit pension savings will be £0, since the minimum annual allowance of £4,000 less the MPAA, which is currently £4,000, leaves nothing.
+They would still be able to use carry forward for any unused defined benefit pension savings from the previous three years.
 You can find out more about the MPAA in our separate Money Purchase Annual Allowance FAQs.